 My father always took photographs of our summer holidays.
 He used an old Russian camera, a Zorki.
-I remember the complexity of all the settings, how hard it was to load and the importance of caring for it.
+I remember how hard it was to load and the importance of caring for it.
 I never took a single picture with this camera.
-The idea that I could operate it myself, load it with film and use it to record my everyday life never occurred to me.
+The idea that I could operate it myself and use it to record my everyday life never occurred to me.
 As an adult, I decided to study Photography.
 My introduction to the craft seemed completely accidental, but in the following years, I dove into it professionally.
 I worked in a variety of fields ranging from portrait, documentary, interior and theater photography mostly on commissioned work for magazines and companies.

 The camera gave me a point of connection and new spaces for self-development.